OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *package* is a Python concept that provides a structure for organizing
 variables and functions in a logical hierarchical fashion.
-Packages allow you to
+Packages allow you
-import needed functions and class definitions into the Python environment while
+to import needed functions and class definitions into the Python environment
-allowing those with the same name to co-exist.
-The branch levels in a
-package are separated by a period (".").
+using dotted module names, where the branch levels are separated by a period
+(".").

 The OpenMDAO package hierarchy includes several subpackages, all of which are prefixed by
 "openmdao.":

 - ``openmdao.main`` -- Core infrastructure for the framework
 - ``openmdao.lib`` -- OpenMDAO's standard library, containing some important plugins (drivers, traits, etc.) that are available to users of the framework
+- ``openmdao.units`` -- Provides unit definition and conversion
 - ``openmdao.examples`` -- Tutorials and example problems for learning OpenMDAO
-- ``openmdao.util`` -- Utilities used by OpenMDAO, but are not dependent on it
+- ``openmdao.util`` -- Utilities used by OpenMDAO, but which also can be used standalone
 - ``openmdao.test`` -- Functions and classes used strictly for unit testing

-As a component developer, you are likely to need only the first three of these (*main, lib,* and *examples*).
+OpenMDAO users and component developers will only likely need the first three of these (*main, lib,* and *units*).
 Importing classes and functions from OpenMDAO's libraries is performed with the
 same syntax as loading any other Python module: